 - Psalms 64:1-10

 I’ve always had a lot of trouble sleeping.
-Think about what they must be going through, having to share rooms with other people or listen to snoring or yelling in the middle of the night.
-You could discuss with them sleeping problems as mentioned in the Bible, which may give them some comfort at night when they hear all sorts of noise.
+Think about what they must be going through, having to share areas with other people or listen to snoring or yelling in the middle of the night.
+You could discuss sleeping problems as mentioned in the Bible, which may give them some comfort at night when they hear all sorts of noise.